 boot_sequence are required.
 The

-and templates.
-If the derived task has metadata that's different from the
+base metadata and templates.
+If the derived task has metadata that's different from the metadata in

 boot_templ1, then using